 My family and I were visiting Quebec City in late July as we drove across the country.
 I was excited to see Quebec City and walk the cobblestone streets of Old Quebec.
 We used Priceline to our advantage and scored the Best Western Plus, which was only a 20-minute walk from the heart of the city.
 For a room that was normally $170 per night, $80 was a great deal!

-We had two days to wonder around before we went up north to Tadoussac for some whale watching.
+We had two days to wander around before we went up north to Tadoussac for some whale watching.
 Our days were packed full of activities.
 As mentioned above, just walking around Old Quebec is an experience.
 It’s like stepping back in time.
 Cobblestone streets, colonial buildings, cafes.
 We enjoyed some truly amazing pizza and grabbed one of the best mochas I have ever had.
 Actually, all the mochas I had in Quebec were unreal.
 They must use good chocolate.

 We visited the Fairmont Frontenac, which was good because it started to